Tom's

 Now onto the sammies themselves, which are made daily on-site.
 There are the regulars such as halloumi, preserved lemon and mayo or prosciutto and pepperoncini, and always a vegan option that could tempt even the most hardened of carnivores to try.
 Rounding out the choices in the cabinet, there is Tom’s take on Kiwi bakery classics, think ginger crunch, pink buns and a jalapeno cheese scone.
 As you get up to leave, you may very well be tempted by the range of pantry items that are available to purchase such as Boring Oat Milk and Kaitaia Fire chili pepper sauce.

-Open Monday - Fridays, whether you pop in for a sandwich on the run or for a more leisurely ‘spresso, sando and sweet, Tom’s bright blue interior and the tastiness it houses are sure to make your day.
+Open Monday - Saturday, whether you pop in for a sandwich on the run or for a more leisurely sit-in ‘spresso, sando and sweet, Tom’s bright blue interior and the tastiness it houses are sure to make your day.

 Words by Julia Rutherford & Photography by Will Vink